Floyd Little: Professional career

 Little acquired his nickname "the Franchise" because his decision to sign with the AFL's Broncos was credited with generating sufficient fan interest to keep the team from relocating in the 1960s, and with helping to convince Denver voters to approve funding for the purchase and expansion of Mile High Stadium.

-In 2005, he was named to the Professional Football Researchers Association Hall of Very Good in the association's third HOVG class.
+In 2005, Little was named to the Professional Football Researchers Association Hall of Very Good in the association's third HOVG class.

-In 2009 Little was a finalist for induction into the Pro Football Hall of Fame.
+In 2009, Little was a finalist for induction into the Pro Football Hall of Fame.
 He was voted in on February 6, 2010, his induction took place in Canton, Ohio, on August 7, 2010.
-Little is one of four players in the Super Bowl era to make the Hall of Fame without ever playing a postseason game.
+Little is one of five players in the Super Bowl era to make the Hall of Fame without ever playing a postseason game.

-From July 2011 to June 2016, Little served as the Special Assistant to the Athletic Director at Syracuse University.
+From July 2011 to June 2016, Little served as the special assistant to the athletic director at Syracuse University.

 Awards and honors

 Little's jersey number, 44, was retired by the Broncos in 1975 in his honor and by the Syracuse football program on November 12, 2005, to honor Little, Ernie Davis, and Jim Brown, and the eight other players who wore the number.
 Little was inducted into the College Football Hall of Fame in 1983.
 He was inducted into the Denver Broncos' Ring of Fame on October 1, 1984.

 On August 7, 2010, Little was inducted into the Pro Football Hall of Fame alongside Jerry Rice, Emmitt Smith, Russ Grimm, Rickey Jackson, John Randle, and Dick LeBeau.
 On September 15, 2011, the New Haven Athletic Center, billed as the largest scholastic athletics facility in New England, was renamed the Floyd Little Athletic Center.
 On May 15, 2016, Little received his honorary doctorate from Syracuse University in Humane Letters.
 On May 17, 2019, Little was awarded the University of Denver's Distinguished Alumni Award and on May 18, 2019, Little was awarded an Honorary Doctorate of Laws as speaker at DU's Sturm College of Law's commencement ceremonies.
 Syracuse's football practice facility has a bronze statue of Little alongside Jim Brown and Ernie Davis.